paidy/interview/Forex.md

 In practice, this should require the following 2 points:

 1. Create a `live` interpreter for the `oneframe` service.
-This should consume the [on-frame API](https://hub.docker.com/r/paidyinc/one-frame).
+This should consume the [one-frame API](https://hub.docker.com/r/paidyinc/one-frame).

 2. Adapt the `rates` processes (if necessary) to make sure you cover the requirements of the use case, and work around possible limitations of the third-party provider.